SeanDS/dcc/docs/source/examples.rst

     # Assume script above is stored in "file_missing.py".
     $ python find_missing.py > missing.txt
     $ dcc archive -s /path/to/archive --from-file missing.txt --files

+The interactive mode flag :option:`-i <dcc archive -i>` (or :option:`--interactive <dcc archive --interactive>`) can be useful here, which prompts before downloading each file, allowing you to skipones you don't want.